 Why serverless is so useful – instead of constantly being ready for the potential spike and paying for the extra servers, you can let cloud providers worry about automatic scaling.
 Now the bigger influx of users won’t just be a happy moment for your marketing team, but the engineers can also sleep well at night.

 At a New Year’s Eve event after migration to AWS Lambda, screenshots were taken at a rate of more than 6,000 per minute.
 “AWS Lambda had a striking effect.
 Image processing that used to take several hours was finished in a little over 10 seconds.”

 Saving money and time because less server ops is needed

 In established companies that have been around for some years, you might have lots of people working only on provisioning and scaling servers.
 Once this is “outsourced” to cloud providers, these people can restructure their work and focus on more business-critical tasks.
 Depending on the size of the company and the structure of the development team, it can be a huge benefit that not only saves time and money, but can also make hiring for some positions easier.

 Zero time is now spent deploying or maintaining server instances, as Sportify’s entire backend platform is based on AWS Lambda.

-Technical team will focus on the business logic
+The technical team will focus on the business logic

 Serverless computing shortens the time from code development to putting that code in production.
-This puts the focus of development team strictly on writing code that benefits the users or follows some specific business logic and goals.
+This puts the focus of the development team strictly on writing code that benefits the users or follows some specific business logic and goals.

-Since serverless is just another layer of abstraction in cloud computing, its main benefit is to allow dev teams to write and ship better code, better functions and therefore better products.
+Since serverless is just another layer of abstraction in cloud computing, its main benefit is to allow dev teams to write and ship better code, better functions, and therefore better products.
 It’s the rocket fuel for future innovations and bigger companies can’t afford to stop innovating.